 The Senior Camp schedule is entirely elective, meaning that campers have choice over their entire day!
-Each Saturday, campers receive a form on which they view all of the activities available each activity period for each day of the upcoming week.
+On Saturdays, campers receive a form where they view all of the activities available each activity period for each day of the upcoming week.
 Campers will rank and choose 4 activities in advance of each "regular" camp day.
 Generally, there are 3-4 activity offerings each period.
-Campers rank their preferences and get their first or second choice for each activity period.
+Campers rank their preferences and get their first or second choice for each period.
 There are three 50-minute activities in the morning and two 50-minute activities in the afternoon.
-The daily elective is offered at 11:10 and is chosen each day to allow flexibility.
-Activities start at 10:10 and end at 5pm.
+The daily elective is offered at 11:10 a.m. and chosen each day to allow flexibility.
+Activities start at 10:10 a.m. and end at 5 p.m.

-Our expectation is that unless they are injured or sick, senior campers are expected to cooperate, participate and fully engage in all activities.
+Unless they are injured or sick, senior campers are expected to cooperate, participate and fully engage in all activities.

-HOW THE CABIN ASSIGNMENTS WORK
+How Cabin Assignments Work

 Each "cabin" has 10-14 campers.
-While there are designated cabins in SC, all of the girls live in one large building called "The Taj" and all of the boys live in one large building called "The Quad".
-In Senior Camp, we mix first and second year senior campers together in cabins to provide everyone the opportunity to meet and make new friends as well as to build one big cohesive Senior Camp group.
-We ask all campers to complete the "Senior Camp Bunk Request" form which is found on the forms dashboard.
+While there are designated cabins in Senior Camp, all girls live in one large building called "The Taj" and all boys live in one large building called "The Quad".
+We mix first and second year senior campers together in cabins to provide the opportunity to meet and make new friends as well as to build one big cohesive Senior Camp group.

+We ask all campers to complete the "Senior Camp Bunk Request" form found on the forms dashboard by May 15.
 On this form, each camper can request up to three other campers they would like to be in a cabin with.
-We will do our very best to make everyone happy however, we can only ensure that each camper will get at least one person whom they request.
-Please submit all requests by May 15 so that we can plan accordingly.
+While we do our best to make everyone happy, we can only ensure that each camper will get at least one person whom they request.

 Second Year Seniors know that this system works great.
 First Year Seniors, from years of experience, we can assure you that you'll be glad we did this.
 Remember, all of the cabins are attached and even if you are not in the same cabin as a friend to sleep, you will see each other all the time, eat together and can choose to do your activities together.

-SENIOR CAMP BEHAVIOR CONTRACT
+Senior Camp Behavior Contract

-On the last page of this handbook, you will find a copy of our Senior Camp Behavior Contract.
-This form is required to be reviewed and signed prior to camp by both the camper and one parent or guardian.
-You can find this form to be completed in CampInTouch.
+On the last page of this handbook is a copy of our Senior Camp Behavior Contract.
+This form is required to be reviewed and signed prior to camp by both the camper and one parent or guardian and can be found in CampInTouch.